Manchester Eye Tissue Repository Genome-Transcriptome Project

 What is the problem?

-Many people with macular dystrophies do not have a genetic diagnosis, instead they are diagnosed based on what changes are seen in the macula.
-Even after getting a genetic test, the result may be inconclusive because the researchers are not sure if a change in the gene is causing the condition, as this change may also be found in those who are healthy.
+Many people with macular dystrophies don’t have a genetic diagnosis, instead they are diagnosed based on what changes are seen in the macula.
+Even after getting a genetic test, the result may be inconclusive because the changes in the gene may also be found in people without the condition.

-Researchers are using a large repository of donated human eye tissue to understand how genes are expressed in different layers of the retina.
+The researchers analysed a large repository of donated human eye tissue to assess how genes are expressed in different layers of the retina.
 Gene expression is the process by which the instructions in our DNA are converted into a functional product, such as a protein.

 Since 1987 the Macular Society has invested around £10 million in over 100 research projects.